Neuse River Trail - Riverbend

 - Sungate Design Group (Hydraulics)

 The Raleigh City Council voted unanimously on Jan.
 7 to approve a contract with Fred Smith Company II, LLC for construction of the Horseshoe Bend section of the Neuse River Greenway Trail.
 The contract totals $819,950.
-Construction on the project will begin in Spring of 2014 and should be completed by late Summer 2014.
+Construction on the project will begin in Spring of 2014 and should be completed by late Fall 2014.

 The Riverbend section of the Neuse River Trail will extend from the existing Upper Neuse Trail at the WRAL soccer complex off of Perry Creek Road to the bridge east of Horseshoe Farm Park, approximately 0.8 mile in length.